 The themes and characters of Senseless are moulded by the challenges of deafness and disability but the book is not ‘about’ disability per se.
 More succinctly, it’s about ordinary people bumping through the ups and downs of life like we all are.

-‘Fuck, fuck, fuck’ she chanted as she fumbled with her key, seeing a frozen cloud coming from her mouth.
+‘Fuck, fuck, fuck,’ she chanted as she fumbled with her key, seeing a frozen cloud coming from her mouth.
 The only light was a faint glow from the distant street lamp but even that was obscured by an overgrown bush.
-There were no lights on in the house, indicating that Dan was already in bed.
+There were no lights on in the house, so Dan was already in bed.
 He would usually leave the porch light on if Beth still hadn’t come home from a long working day.
 He’d sometimes leave a note on the door for her too: Come to bed immediately!
 Or welcome home sexy!

 Tonight there were neither of those things.
 She was worried about Dan, he’d been in a strange, uncommunicative mood for the last several weeks.
 His sullen moods were very unlike him.
 After asking a few times if he was okay and getting the brush off, she had decided to ignore it and wait for the real Dan to come back.
 It was probably just work stress, he had mentioned budget cuts.